ericsonga/APCSAReview/_sources/LoopBasics/lbasics.rst

         :click-correct:System.out.println(x);:endclick:

 .. clickablearea:: click_for2
-    :question: Click on all the statements that are part of the body of the while loop.
+    :question: Click on all the statements that are part of the body of the for loop.
 If you make a mistake you can click on the statement again to unhighlight it.
     :iscode:
     :feedback: Remember, the body of a loop is all the statements between the { and } after the for declaration or single statement following the for declaration if there are no {}.
 Java doesn't require the body to be indented, but you should indent it to make it easier to see that the statements are part of the loop.